 Dealing with Job Loss in the UK

 Within the first few weeks of losing your job, you will need to do a lot of work, almost as if you worked full time.
+During the course of their life, everyone at some point or another goes through job loss.
+While this can put the situation into uncertain territory, being made redundant does not have to be the end of everything.
 There are two priorities that you will need to focus on to get over the loss and look to the future.
 The first and most important is your financial situation and the second of course is setting in motion your search for a new job.
 Both of these aspects are discussed in detail below.

 If you have lost your job, you may be freaking out about your debts and how to pay for them.
 The very first thing you need to do, is lay out your finances in total.
 If you stick your head in the sand and hope to get through the crisis by ignoring it, you could lose your home, vehicle and possessions.
 The only way to protect yourself is to take inventory and tackle the most important items first.